 - Limited use in special conditions like hemoglobinopathies

-- chronic kidney disease.
+- Aging and chronic kidney disease.

 It has been used in the diagnosis and subsequent follow-up of diabetic patients successfully.